jawadaxd/mybicepsolution/README.md

 3- Publishes a database schema to an Azure SQL database 4- Adds sample data to an Azure SQL database and an Azure Storage blob container 5- You'll also know how to effectively use workflow artifacts, Bicep outputs, and workflow variables to coordinate the different parts of your workflow.

+The control plane and the data plane
+Many Azure resources provide two different planes for access.
+The control plane deploys and configures the resource.
+The data plane enables you to access the resource's functionality.

+When you create and deploy Bicep files, you interact with the control plane.
+In Azure, the control plane is Azure Resource Manager.
+You use Resource Manager to define the configuration of each of your resources.

+But your workflow often needs to do more than just interact with the control plane.
+For example, you might need to:

+Upload a blob to a storage account.
+Modify a database schema.
+Make an API call to a third-party service.
+Trigger the update of a machine learning model.
+Deploy a website to an Azure App Service app.
+Deploy software to a virtual machine.
+Register a DNS entry with a third-party provider.
+When you consider an end-to-end workflow, you ordinarily need to deploy your Azure resources and then perform a series of operations against the data planes of those resources.
+Sometimes, these operations are called the last mile of the deployment, because you're performing most of the deployment by using the control plane, and only a small amount of configuration remains.